mtlynch/mtlynch.io/content/retrospectives/2021/05/index.md

 The office came with a normal lockable door handle, but I wanted a better way of handling temporary access.
 Also, if an employee relationship goes south and we have to part ways, I don't want to worry that they potentially have a copy of the office keys lying around somewhere.

-I've heard good things about August smart locks, but the company only make deadbolts.
+I've heard good things about August smart locks, but they only make deadbolts.
 Yale acquired August in 2017, and they make a door latch with August software.

 I'm not sure if this is a side effect of the Yale acquisition, but the installation process was surprisingly bad.
 Every step of setting it up took at least three tries because the app is so unclear in its directions and fails completely on any hardware or WiFi issue instead of handling errors gracefully.

 Now that it's all set up, it's nice to open the door without digging in my pocket for keys, and it's cool to have a log of who's gone in and out of the office.

 ### Printers: Zebra LP2844 (shipping labels) and Brother HL-2300D (paper)

 {{<img src="printers.jpg" maxWidth="600px" alt="Photo of printers on my desk">}}